Experienced writer, a best-selling novelist with a successful personal column and a past writing career for Israeli TV.

 SARI'S PERSONAL COLUMN ON YNET

-Sari's personal column on one of the most viewed Israeli news websites is a humorous column of a 21st century mother.
+Sari's personal column on Ynet - Israel's most popular news websites - is a humorous column of a 21st century mother.
 Sari writes about motherhood from a feminist perspective, from the days of her childhood as a little girl growing up with older brothers, and as a mother today of three amazing girls.